Inspiring People: Transforming our National Portrait Gallery

-Inspiring People will transform the National Portrait Gallery.
-Designed by Jamie Fobert Architects and supported by the National Lottery Heritage Fund, the project comprises a comprehensive re-display of the Collection, combined with a significant refurbishment of the building, the creation of new public spaces, a more welcoming visitor entrance and public forecourt, and a new state of the art Learning Centre.
-Through this project we will deepen the understanding and enjoyment of our remarkable Collection, sharing it with the widest and most diverse audience possible.
+The Inspiring People project has transformed the National Portrait Gallery.
+Designed by Jamie Fobert Architects and made possible by major grants from the Blavatnik Family Foundation, The National Lottery Heritage Fund, the Garfield Weston Foundation, and the Ross Foundation.
+The project comprised a complete re-presentation of the Collection, combined with a significant refurbishment of the building, the creation of public spaces, a more welcoming visitor entrance and public forecourt, and a new Learning Centre.

 Creating a New Entrance

-The proposed new entrance and forecourt on the North Façade of the Gallery will create a more welcoming and generous entrance and relieve the existing congested visitor access.
-Three windows will be altered to form doorways leading to a new, open entrance hall, which will link with the Ondaatje Wing Main Hall and better connect the building.
-The proposed forecourt is designed to be a high quality civic space for both the public and Gallery visitors.
-Drawing on the history of the building, the forecourt floor design features a contemporary interpretation of the ‘fan pattern’ which runs through the Gallery’s original mosaic floors, creating continuity between the old and the new.
+The new entrance and forecourt on the North Façade of the Gallery create a more welcoming and generous way in and relieve congestion.
+Three windows have been altered to form doorways leading to a large, open entrance hall, which will link with the Ondaatje Wing Main Hall and better connect the building.
+This new entrance is named Ross Place in recognition of the Ross Foundation’s generous support of the Inspiring People project.
+The new forecourt is designed to be a high quality civic space for both the public and Gallery visitors.

 Redisplaying our Collection

-The project provides the unique opportunity to re-display the entire Collection as well as upgrade the gallery spaces, while celebrating the existing architecture and decorative features.
-Maintaining a chronological approach, this comprehensive top-to-bottom re-hang will display works that are relevant to a wider range of audiences and present missing or hidden stories from British history.
-Set amongst the Gallery’s best-loved paintings will be more works from our collection of 250,000 photographs, ranging from 1840 to the present day.
+The project provided the unique opportunity to re-display the entire Collection as well as upgrade the gallery spaces, while celebrating the existing architecture and decorative features.
+Maintaining a chronological approach, this comprehensive top-to-bottom re-hang displays works that are relevant to a wide range of audiences and present missing or hidden stories from British history.
+Set amongst the Gallery’s best-loved paintings are more works from our collection of 250,000 photographs, ranging from 1840 to the present day.

 Reopening the East Wing

-The East Wing of the Gallery, part of the original 1896 building, will be reopened to the public.
-This includes converting what is currently office space back into stunning top-lit galleries on the first floor.
-The ground floor and basement levels will be refurbished, providing a flexible gallery and social space with its own dedicated entrance and the extension of our brick vaulted Portrait Café.
+The East Wing of the Gallery, part of the original 1896 building, has reopened to the public as the new Weston Wing, supported by the Garfield Weston Foundation.
+This included converting what was office space back into stunning top-lit galleries on the first floor.
+The ground floor and basement levels have been refurbished, providing a flexible catering, social and display space with its own dedicated entrance.

 Establishing a Learning Centre